Waujito/youtubeUnblock/README.md

 Bypasses Deep Packet Inspection (DPI) systems that relies on SNI.
 The package is for Linux only.
 It is also fully compatible with routers running [OpenWRT](https://github.com/openwrt).

-The program was primarily developed to bypass YouTube Outage in Russia, but it works good with other websites blocked by SNI.
-Adjust the list of websites via `--sni-domains` flag for the program.
+The program was primarily developed to bypass YouTube Outage in Russia.

 The program is compatible with routers based on OpenWRT, Entware(Keenetic/ASUS) and host machines.
 The program offers binaries via Github Actions.
 The binaries of main branch are published in the [development pre-release](https://github.com/Waujito/youtubeUnblock/releases/tag/continuous).
 Check out [Github Actions](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-ci.yml) if you want to see all the binaries compiled ever.
 You should know the arcitecture of your hardware to use binaries.
 On OpenWRT you can check it with command `grep ARCH /etc/openwrt_release`.

 On both OpenWRT and Entware install the program with opkg.
 If you got read-only filesystem error you may unpack the binary manually or specify opkg path `opkg -o <destdir>`.

-For Windows use [GoodbyeDPI from ValdikSS](https://github.com/ValdikSS/GoodbyeDPI) (you can find how to use it for YouTube [here](https://github.com/ValdikSS/GoodbyeDPI/issues/378)) The same behavior is also implemented in [zapret package for linux](https://github.com/bol-van/zapret).
+For Windows use [GoodbyeDPI by ValdikSS](https://github.com/ValdikSS/GoodbyeDPI) (you can find how to use it for YouTube [here](https://github.com/ValdikSS/GoodbyeDPI/issues/378)) The same behavior is also implemented in [zapret package for linux](https://github.com/bol-van/zapret).

 ## Configuration